jasonkolodziej/libconfig-parser-ts/README.md

 - [ ] serialization of js objects to libconfig files

-## Stages/Steps:
+## Stages/Steps/TODO:

-1. Writing code and tests for parsing (wip)
+- Writing code and tests for parsing ✔️
-2. Optimizing code for parsing
+- Optimizing code for parsing
-3. Writing code and tests for serialization to libconfig files
+- Writing code and tests for serialization to libconfig files
+- Documentation and examples

 ## Quirks